Your Paper Your Way

 To find out more, please visit the Preparation section below.

 Clinical Nutrition Experimental is the peer-reviewed open-access official journal of ESPEN, The European Society for Clinical Nutrition and Metabolism.
 With the aim to stimulate experimental research activities in the field of Clinical Nutrition, the journal welcomes the latest and most exciting experimental articles on methodology, nutrient physiology and metabolism, nutritional neurosciences, nutritional toxicities, nutritional immunology, nutrigenomics, molecular nutrition, vitamins, trace elements, antioxidants, genetics and microbiota.
 Completing the existing journals: Clinical Nutrition and Clinical Nutrition ESPEN, CNX will promote methodology and basic science in the field of Clinical Nutrition.

 Easy Submission Process

 The Editorial Office has implemented an Easy Submission Process.
 We only ask you that with initial submission the manuscripts are double-spaced (including references, tables, and figure legends) and lines are numbered continuously, beginning in the title page and thus every line has a unique number (Microsoft WORD: /Page Layout>Line Numbers).

 Full Length Articles.
 Should be organized in the following successive sections and manuscript preparation and format information above to be followed: Title Page, Abstract (Background & Aims - Methods - Results - Conclusions).
-Introduction, Materials and Methods (including statistical considerations and ethical statement), Results, Discussion, Acknowledgements, Statement of Authorship, Conflict of Interest Statement and Funding sources, References; Figure and Table Legends.
+Introduction, Materials and Methods (including statistical considerations and ethical statement), Results, Discussion, Acknowledgements, Statement of Authorship, Funding sources, References; Figure and Table Legends.
 The Introduction should be limited to 1.5 pages (450 words) and the Discussion to 4 pages (1200 words).Review Article.
 Should contain at least 2 Figures and 2 Tables to summarize the most important data and/or concepts.

 (Inter)national Guidelines.
 Can be submitted after consultation with the Editorial Office (email@example.com).ESPEN Guidelines.
 Are submitted in collaboration with the Editorial Office (firstname.lastname@example.org).